cortex-command-community/Cortex-Command-Legacy-Mod-Converter/README.md

 `"Round M16": "Round Ronin M16",`

-states that whenever `Round M16` is encountered by the converter, it should change it to `Round Ronin M16`.
+states that whenever `CopyOf = Round M16` is encountered by the converter, it should change it to `CopyOf = Round Ronin M16`.

 This means you can make the converter "smarter" by adding more rules to the JSON files in the `rules/` directory.

+Look at the names of the JSON files (or how they're used in `src/main.zig`) to figure out how the converter uses each JSON file.

+Note that the converter will ignore any extra JSON files you put in the `rules/` directory.

 [This tutorial](https://github.com/cortex-command-community/Cortex-Command-Legacy-Mod-Converter/wiki/Fixing-CCCP-crashes-and-errors-with-Fork) goes over how you can use Fork to figure out what things were renamed to in the newer versions of the game, so you can add missing conversion rules.